Pylons/pyramid/docs/narr/views.rst

    def myview(request):
        return {'Hello':'world'}

 When a :term:`view configuration` which has a ``name`` attribute that does contain a dot, such as ``templates/mytemplate.jinja2`` above is encountered at startup time, the value of the name attribute is split on its final dot.
 The second element of the split is typically the filename extension.
 This extension is used to look up a renderer factory for the configured view.
 Then the value of ``renderer`` is passed to the factory to create a renderer for the view.
 In this case, the view configuration will create an instance of a ``Jinja2Renderer`` for each view configuration which includes anything ending with ``.jinja2`` as its ``renderer`` value.
-The ``name`` passed to the ``Jinja2Renderer`` constructor will usually be a :term:`resource specification`, but may also be an absolute path; the renderer factory implementation should be able to deal with either.
+The ``name`` passed to the ``Jinja2Renderer`` constructor will be whatever the user passed as ``renderer=`` to the view configuration.

 See also :ref:`renderer_directive` and :meth:`pyramid.configuration.Configurator.add_renderer`.